17 Amazing Things to do in Madeira

 One of the most unique things to do in Madeira is to drive through a waterfall!

-Hiking Caldeirão Verde was one of our favourite things to do in Madeira!
+Hiking Caldeirão Verde was one of our favourite things to do in Madeira.

 Following a Levada, water is ever-present and it seems like at every corner, you’ll meet another waterfall.

-Top this off with sweeping views over the village of São Jorge and the neighbouring mountains, dense jungle surroundings, steep cliffs towering above you, narrow tunnels and an impressive waterfall, makes this one of the best hikes in Madeira!
+Top this off with sweeping views over the village of São Jorge and the neighbouring mountains, dense jungle surroundings, steep cliffs towering above you, narrow tunnels and an impressive waterfall, make this one of the best hikes in Madeira!

 The out-and-back trail is approximately 12 kilometres.
 It’s pretty much all flat making it perfect for those who don’t want a particularly challenging hike but want to see some of Madeira’s most spectacular landscapes.